-According to EU regulation Brussels I, the subject-matter jurisdiction of the court rendering the judgment will not be examined by the French court (article 35(3)).
+According to the Brussels I Regulation, the subject-matter jurisdiction of the court rendering the judgment will not be examined by the French court (article 35(3)).

 The international jurisdiction of the foreign court will be examined only in exceptional cases provided for in article 35(1) Brussels I. This is especially the case in consumer law or insurance law disputes, or in the case of French courts having exclusive jurisdiction according to article 22 of Brussels I.